The exhaustive list of makerspaces around the worldMay 3, 2018 1:00:00 AM

 Noisebridge is an award-winning anarchistic educational hackerspace in San Francisco, inspired by hackerspaces in Europe, like the Metalab in Vienna and c-base in Berlin.
 It is a registered non-profit California corporation, with charitable status.

-Located in Mountain View It's a warehouse-turned-coworking space that has been converted into several different sections.
+Located in Mountain View, Hacker Dojo is a warehouse-turned-coworking space that has been converted into several different sections.
 Once you pass the main lobby area, you'll be entering the main part of the warehouse, where there are tables and chairs everywhere to sit down.
+The place holds the title of being the oldest co-working hub.
+Can you guess how many great companies started their journey here?

 Located in San Francisco, it is one of the most popular co-working space, but not just focuses on hackers, nor offers the space for makers.